DahliaBloomstone/Worlds_Wealthiest_People/notes.md

 3. Start with the entry point - the file run
 4. force that to build the CLI interface
 5. stub out the interface
-6. start making things rela
+6. start making things
 7. discover objects
 8. program
+9. Fix gemspec
+10. Make sure you find a website that is easy for scraping
+11. Alter bin file

 - A command line interface that shows the top 50 wealthiest people in the world
 - user types Worlds-Wealthiest-People  (executable)
-- shows a list of wealthy people (name, rank, description)
+- shows a list of wealthy people with names and rankings

-Example: Shows rank, name, description
-1. 50.
-Laurene Powell Jobs

-The first woman on our list is the creator of the Emerson Collective, and the widow of Steve Jobs.
-She also created the Lauren Powell Jobs trust, which is currently the largest individual shareholder in Disney.
-She has given millions to charity including a $50 million commitment to "XQ: The Super School Project.
-As of 2018, her net worth stood somewhere in the region of $18.8 Billion.

-Which billionaire do you want to learn more about?

-Executable goes in the bin directory.
-The file they are running.
+- shows the wealthy people descriptions
+- Asks the user which information they need for their project

 #WorldsWealthiestPeople::CLI.new.call